mindspore-ai/docs/docs/mindspore/programming_guide/source_en/distributed_training.rst

 Distributed Parallel Overview
 ==============================

-In deep learning, the increasing number of datasets and parameters prolongs the training time and requires more hardware resources, becoming a training bottleneck.
-Parallel distributed training is an important optimization method for training, which can reduce requirements on hardware, such as memory and computing performance.
-Based on different parallel principles and modes, parallelism is generally classified into the following types:
+In deep learning, the increasing number of dataset and parameters prolongs the training time and requires more hardware resources, which becomes a training bottleneck.
+Parallel training is an important optimization method, which reduces requirements of a single device for high memory and performance.
+Parallelisms are generally classified into the following types:

-- Data parallelism: splits data into many batches and then allocates the batches to each worker for model computation.
+- Data parallelism: splits data into many batches and then allocates the batches to each device for model computation.
-- Model parallelism: splits a model.
-MindSpore supports the intra-layer model parallelism.
-Parameters are split and then allocated to each worker for training.
+- Model parallelism: splits the model across multiple devices, which includes op-level model parallelism, pipeline model parallelism and optimizer model parallelism.
 - Hybrid parallelism: contains data parallelism and model parallelism.

-MindSpore also provides the parallel distributed training function.
+MindSpore also provides the parallel training functionality.
 It supports the following modes:

 - `DATA_PARALLEL`: data parallelism.
 - `AUTO_PARALLEL`: automatic parallelism, which integrates data parallelism, model parallelism, and hybrid parallelism.
-A cost model can be automatically created to find the parallel strategy with a relatively short training time and to select one parallel mode for users.
-MindSpore offers two different strategy search algorithms as follows:
+A cost model is built to characterize training time and memory usage.
+Currently, MindSpore supports searching strategies for op-level model parallelism, which includes three different algorithms as follows:

   - `dynamic_programming`: Dynamic programming search algorithm.
-The optimal strategy of cost model description can be found, but it takes a long time to search for parallel strategy of huge network model.
+The optimal strategy under the cost model description can be found, but it takes a long time to search for parallel strategy of huge network model.
 Its cost model refers to modeling the training time based on the memory-based computation and communication overheads of the Ascend 910 chip.
   - `recursive_programming`: Double recursive programming search algorithm.
-The optimal strategy can be generated instantly even for a large network or for a large-scale multi-device partitioning need.
-Its symbolic cost model can flexibly adapt to different accelerator clusters.
+The optimal strategy can be generated instantly even for a large network.
+Its symbolic cost model can be flexibly adapted to different accelerator clusters.
+  - `sharding_propagation`: Sharding Propagation algorithms.
+This mode requires users to configure sharding strategies for some operators, and then propagates from these operators to other operators, with the goal of minimizing communication cost in tensor redistribution.
+For definitions of sharding strategy and tensor redistribution, please refer to this [design article](https://www.mindspore.cn/docs/programming_guide/en/master/design/distributed_training_design.html#id10)

 - `HYBRID_PARALLEL`: On MindSpore, users manually split parameters to implement intra-layer model parallelism.